-- remove inappropriate head covering and/or give it to the staff member; - surrender inappropriate accessories; - change into other clothing; - wear substitute clothing items provided by the school (e.g. t-shirt or shorts); - contact a parent/guardian; - go home and change into appropriate clothing; - other consequences such as detentions and suspensions may follow repeated infractions.
+- surrender inappropriate accessories; - change into other clothing; - wear substitute clothing items provided by the school (e.g. t-shirt or shorts); - contact a parent/guardian; - go home and change into appropriate clothing; - other consequences such as detentions and suspensions may follow repeated infractions.